 I do, truly and often, have the conversation with myself that I want to, in general, contribute.
 I want to live in a world that has a vision of working for everyone in the future, not just next week or next year.
 Big picture stuff.
 That means a healthy sustainable world that supports the well being of its communities.

 I’ve got a lot to offer the coop as a board member.
 I have been involved in the food industry for about 35 years in the restaurant world.
-I’ve been involved w/ starting a number of businesses both for and not for profit including and not limited to the legendary Deux Gros Nez and the Tour de Nez Outreach.
+I’ve been involved w/ starting a number of businesses both for and not for profit including and not limited to the legendary Deux Gros Nez and the Tour de Nez Outreach and now the 2 Laughing Planets in Reno.
 I’ve advocated for health and well being from local community to the state legislature.
 I’ve participated w/ business budgets and staff management.
 I’ve promoted and managed local, regional, national and international events.
 I’ve spearheaded business based recycling and composting programs and pioneered the no smoking campaign in food establishments.

-My current business adventure w/ the Laughing Planet Café in Midtown Reno has me continuing my work in all these areas as well as working w/ regional sourcing and healthy food campaigns.
+My current business adventure w/ the Laughing Planet Café in Midtown Reno and now by the University as well has me continuing my work in all these areas as well as working w/ regional sourcing and healthy food campaigns.

 Dominic Martin: Secretary

 Dominic is a 12-year resident of Reno and currently works at a local marketing start-up company.
 He has successfully collaborated with other local businesses on events to create brand awareness and drive local support of small business.
 He is going to school to achieve a Bachelors Degree in Psychology with a minor in Marketing.

 In his free time, Dominic teaches his own Irish Dance school, hikes, and explores Northern Nevada.
 His passion for the community and connecting community members has led him to run for the Board of Directors of the Great Basin Community CoOp